 There will an accumulative final for the course, covering material from the first day until the last.
-Emphasis will be given to material after the midterm.
 Like the quizzes, the final will be a combination of multiple-choice, true/false, matching, and short answers.
 But the exam will also include more essay questions.
 You will be tested on mostly on the lecture material though reading is included.